-Flow Diagram in Switch Statement in Matlab
+Flow Diagram of Switch Statement in MATLAB

-How Switch Statement Works in MATLAB
+How does Switch Statement work in MATLAB?

-A switch block as mentioned previously, conditionally executes one set of statements based on criteria from several choices.
+A switch block, as mentioned previously, conditionally executes one set of statements based on criteria from several choices.
 Each of these choices is covered by a case statement.

-Examples of Switch Statement in Matlab
+Examples of Switch Statements in MATLAB